 Where Florida basketball stands in updated March Madness projections

-Florida basketball is continuing its path towards its first NCAA Tournament appearance since 2021.
+Florida basketball is still on track to reach the NCAA Tournament for the first time since 2021.

-The Florida Gators (18-7, 8-4 SEC) pulled off wins over LSU and Georgia last week to break into the AP Top 25 at No. 24.
-It's the first time that UF has earned a national ranking since Dec.
-6, 2021, when the Gators were ranked 20th.

-Overall, Florida has won seven of its last eight, with the lone loss coming by one point at Texas A&M on Feb.
-3.
+Florida has won eight of its last 10 games, with the lone losses coming by one-point at Texas A&M and by five points in overtime at No. 13 Alabama.

-"It’s a good accomplishment, a really nice accomplishment for our team to be recognized for the way we’ve been playing," Florida basketball coach Todd Golden said.
-"But the thing we talked a lot about, if we’re looking back at the end of March and we’re saying, ‘When we got ranked 24th that was the highlight of our season,’ then we’re going to be disappointed."

-Florida has an opportunity to enhance its NCAA Tournament resume on Wednesday night at No. 13 Alabama (18-7, 10-2 SEC).
-It's one of three remaining Quad 1 opportunities on UF's regular season schedule.
-In March, Florida will play at No. 20 South Carolina (March 2), then get a rematch with No. 13 Alabama (March 5) at the O'Connell Center.
+Clayton recognized: Rick Pitino praises Florida basketball guard Walter Clayton Jr. in postgame interview

+Big contribution: Florida basketball freshman bigs step up with starting C Micah Handlogten in foul trouble

 Florida basketball resume, NET rankings